 Returning to work after a period of unemployment might give you mixed feelings.
 On one hand, you might be keen to meet new people and develop some new skills, but on the other, you may feel anxious and overwhelmed.

-This handy guide should help to make your return to work as smooth as possible.
+This guide should help to make your return to work as smooth as possible.

 How do I regain my confidence after a period of unemployment?

-It’s not uncommon for people who’ve been out of work for a while to report having issues with low confidence and self-esteem.
-And there are many reasons why this might be.
+It’s not uncommon for people who’ve been out of work for a while to report having low confidence and self-esteem.

-Some people experience a loss of identity when they’re not working because they’re missing the daily routine of working within a team, meeting people, developing new skills, and receiving positive feedback.
-Other people might feel that they’ve forgotten things associated with their previous role, their skills have become rusty, and/or they’re being left behind as technology evolves.
+Some people experience a loss of identity when they’re not working because they’re missing the daily routine of being part of a team, meeting people, developing new skills, and receiving positive feedback.
+Other people might feel that they’ve forgotten things associated with their previous role, their skills have become rusty, and/or that they’re being left behind as technology evolves.

 Be kind to yourself

-If you’re struggling with confidence, it’s important to be kind to yourself; which starts with realising that you have plenty to offer – it’s just been a little while since you’ve been able to put your skills into practice in a workplace environment.
+If you’re struggling with confidence, it’s important to be kind to yourself.
+This starts with realising that you have plenty to offer – it’s just been a little while since you’ve been able to put your skills into practice in a workplace environment.

 For example, if you’ve been caring for a sick family member, you may have been using skills such as organisation, patience, and empathy, as well as demonstrating great resilience and strength of character.

-If you focus on what you have achieved during your break (it may sound silly but do take the time to write down your strengths and achievements – the process itself is helpful!), you should have an easier time feeling confident and remembering how much you have to offer.
+If you focus on what you have achieved during your break, you should have an easier time feeling confident and remembering how much you have to offer.

-You may also find Allen and Overy’s ReStart programme a helpful way to boost your confidence and shift your mindset as you look to rejoin the workforce.
-The ReStart programme is a holistic 13 week course for those who’ve been unemployed for six to 12 months.
-It offers one-to-one coaching and personalised support interventions to help you set achievable goals, build your personal brand, and plan for success.
+You may also find A&O Shearman’s ReStart Programme a helpful way to boost your confidence and shift your mindset as you look to rejoin the workforce.
+The ReStart programme is a holistic 14-week course designed to help you set achievable goals, build your personal brand, and plan for success.

 Looking to transfer your skills to a new role after a career break and not sure where to start?